Ejaramillo1/page/content/home/about.md

 # Biography

-Eduardo Jaramillo currently marketing intelligence analyst in the marketing branch of ATISA GROUP called Company by Peple.
-The company main activity is building properties for industrial usage in the manufacturing and logistics industry.

-During its bachelors degree in Economics Eduardo won the National Presentation Competition of the National Association of Economics Students.

-He was recognized with the academic merit award of his masters degree school generation.
+Eduardo Jaramillo is Atisa Group’s Marketing Intelligence Analyst.
+The company’s main branch, Atisa Industrial, develops properties for industrial use in the manufacturing and logistics sector.
+With a bachelors degree in Economics, Eduardo won the National Association of Economics Students’ National Presentation Competition.
+He was granted the Academic Merit Award for his generation’s Masters Degree.